 Are you designing a kitchen?
 The so-called ‘hub of the home’ is where we naturally gravitate at both the beginning and end of the day.
 For this reason, a lot of our stuff gravitates there too – books, car keys, unpaid bills, scarves, handbags – the usual life trappings.
 Keeping this room in order with fantastic storage will not only save time and stress, it’ll be easier to keep clean.

 And there are more than enough ways to tackle kitchen clutter, whatever your budget.
 From kitchen islands to bespoke shelves, utensil containers, under stair storage cupboards, storage solutions for small kitchens, pegboard splash backs and luxurious larders, here are some smart ideas to meet all your kitchen storage needs.

 A one-stop shop for all your kitchen storage needs, pantries provide shelves for things like eggs, racks for spices and condiments, and drawers for your potatoes and onions.
-A superb solution for smaller kitchens that lack cupboard units, don't miss our larder storage ideas, too.
+A superb solution for smaller kitchens that lack kitchen storage units, don't miss our larder storage ideas, too.

 This tidy, Shaker-style larder is by Naked Kitchens (Raynham kitchen), price on request.

 A simple piece of pegboard solves many a storage problem, saving you valuable time in the morning.
 Use it to store your keys, baking utensils or those elusive kitchen scissors.

 If you're designing a vintage kitchen, or for homely farmhouse kitchen style, it doesn’t get much better than a characterful kitchen sideboard to accommodate stacks of plates, glassware and table linens.

 This teal sideboard from Rouge is a capacious choice that’ll sit well beside a rustic dining table.